ibm-cloud-docs/discovery-data/admin.md

 Some services also limit the actions that people are allowed to do by using IAM service roles.
 With Discovery, anyone who can access a Discovery instance can perform all actions.

 Only an administrator of the service account can add users.
 For more information, see [Managing access to resources](/docs/account?topic=account-assign-access-resources).
+For more information about how roles function in Discovery, see [IAM roles and actions](https://cloud.ibm.com/docs/account?topic=account-iam-service-roles-actions#watson-discovery){: external}.